 According to the anecdotes, this works because the person with Alzheimer’s doesn’t recognize the mat for what it is.
 Instead, they think it’s a hole in the ground — a barrier — that they’re afraid to cross, even if they see someone else step on it.
 When you want to allow your loved one to cross through the “prohibited” doorway, roll up the mat and set it aside.
 When you once again want to use the mat as a barrier, simply unroll it in front of the door.
 Anecdotally, they don’t remember that it isn’t a hole, but simply a mat.

-Mats like this are available from Amazon.com for a reasonable price.
-Generally, that’s around $15 for a 30×18 inch mat, plus shipping and sales tax.
+Mats like this are available from Amazon.com for a reasonable price [affiliate link].
+Generally, that’s around $10 for a 36×24 inch mat, plus shipping and sales tax.

-If you decide to try it, let us know in the comments below how it works for you.
+If you decide to try it, let us know how it works for you in the comments below.